A Terminally Online Idiot

 Two characters are in a car coming home after a gig, they interchange words, and park near one's house.
 While still in the car the gm has an npc appear next to the window.
 Suddenly that npc unloads a 12ga slug into the driver's chest for 26 dmg.
 The character is instantly put in MORTAL states.
 Combat starts and the death save says the character is dead.

 This is anti-climatic and bad gming, out of nowhere someone comes and kills the character, no ammount of 'This is Night City' or that kind of bullshit is going to help the matter 'But this was an edgerunner like you and they just came from a horribly gone job and they wanted the car to run away like a player would' don't care.
-Night City (or wherever you're playing a cyebrpunk setting) is dangerous, but this is no excuse.
+Night City (or wherever you're playing a cyberpunk setting) is dangerous, but this is no excuse.
 This could be used to unravel another plot hook of whoever killed their friend and their afiliations, but in general unless a player has asked for an execution of their character it's anti-climatic bad gming

 Example part 2: